eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/domain/domainParticipant/domainParticipant.rst

    :dedent: 8

 .. note::
-   The value :code:`PUBLISHER_QOS_DEFAULT` has different meaning depending on where it is used:
+   The value :code:`PARTICIPANT_QOS_DEFAULT` has different meaning depending on where it is used:

    * On |DomainParticipantFactory::create_participant-api| and |DomainParticipant::set_qos-api| it refers to the
      default DomainParticipantQos as returned by |DomainParticipantFactory::get_default_participant_qos-api|.